 The Group Risk Governance Committee, chaired by the Managing Director and CEO, is a body with decision-making, consultative and reporting powers.
-It was established with the aim of ensuring the monitoring and management of risks and the safeguarding of corporate value at Group level, in implementation of the strategic guidelines and management policies defined by the Corporate Bodies.

-The Committee is also responsible for Basel 3 project governance and supervising the projects and measures necessary to guarantee compliance.
+It was established with the aim of ensuring the monitoring and management of risks and the safeguarding of corporate value at Group level, including internal control systems, in implementation of the strategic guidelines and management policies defined by the corporate bodies.
+The Committee is also responsible for Basel 2 and 3 project governance and supervising the projects and measures necessary to guarantee compliance.

-The Group Financial Risks Committee is a technical body with a decision-making and reporting role that focuses on proprietary financial risk of banking and trading books, as well as on Active Value Management.
-This Committee, which meets in two separate periodic sessions, one of which is chaired by the Chief Risk Officer and the other by the Chief Financial Officer, is responsible for assessing the following, prior to approval by the Corporate Bodies:
+The Group Financial Risks Committee is a technical body with decision-making and reporting powers, focused both on the banking business (proprietary financial risks for banking and trading books, as well as Active Value Management) and the life insurance business, in the life assurance sector (result exposure to the trend in market variables).
+The functions of said Committee are set out in two sessions:

-- the methodological and measurement guidelines for financial risks; - establishment of operational limits and assessment of the risk profile of the Group and its main business units; - strategic decisions relating to management of the banking book, to be submitted to the competent bodies: - quidelines concerning liquidity, interest rate and foreign exchange risk.

-In addition, it periodically assesses the Group's overall financial risk profile and takes the appropriate measures to mitigate it.
+- the Risk Analysis and Assessment Session, chaired by the Chief Risk Officer, is responsible for evaluating, in advance of approval by the Corporate Bodies, the methodological and measurement guidelines for financial risks and proposals for operational limits, in addition to defining the distribution thereof amongst the Group's major units; in addition, the session verifies the financial risk profile of the Group and its main operational units; - the Management Guidelines and Operating Choices Session, chaired by the Chief Financial Officer, provides operational guidelines in implementation of the strategic guidelines and risk management policies laid down by the Corporate Bodies in respect of management of the banking book, liquidity, interest rate and exchange risk and periodically verifies the Group's overall financial risk profile, as well as appropriate measures aimed at mitigating it.

-The Group Internal Control Coordination and Operational Risk Committee is a technical body that operates with the aim of strengthening the coordination and interfunctional cooperation mechanisms:
+The Group Control Coordination and Operational Risk Committee is a technical body that operates with the aim of stepping up coordination and interdepartmental cooperation mechanisms:

-- as part of the Group internal control system, facilitating the integration of the risk management process; - facilitating the effective management of operational risk, including ICT risk.
+- as part of the Group internal control system, facilitating the integration of the risk management process; - in relation to operational risks, including ICT risk, facilitating its effective management.

-The Committee operates within the scope of the guidelines set by the Corporate Bodies, on the basis of the operational and functional powers delegated by the Management Board of the Parent Company.
-The Functions of the Group Internal Control Coordination and Operational Risk Committee are organised into specific, separate sessions:
+The Committee operates within the scope of the guidelines set by the corporate bodies, based on the operational and functional powers delegated by the Management Board of the Parent Company.
+The Functions of the Group Control Coordination and Operational Risk Committee are organised into specific, separate sessions: